California Invitational Berkeley Debate

 I debated for Lake Mary Prep for 3 years in high school

 Speed is tolerated but not recommended.
-Warrants and links are highly recommended.
+Warrants, links, and weighing are highly recommended if you want my ballot.

 Good luck have fun.